 Today, they’ve kept up with technology and modern materials to produce advanced work boots that can withstand electrical hazards and welding materials, but they’ve preserved their old fashioned, masculine, classic work boots under their Red Wing Hertiage line, which is where you’ll find their more fashion focused boots like the Iron Ranger, moc toe, and the boot we’re looking at today.

 Recently, some have mourned the discontinuation of their extremely popular Beckman boot.
-But Redwing isn’t worried — instead they’ve pivoted to focus on the Blacksmith, the newest edition to their pantheon.
+But Redwing isn’t worried — instead they’ve pivoted to focus on the Blacksmith.
 Does it stack up?
 Let’s take a closer look.

 Red Wing Blacksmith First Glance